iivek/redis-token-rotation/README.md

 <!-- Describe your key features -->
 ## About

-- Made for customized app authorization that uses refresh tokens
+- Made for authorization flows that use internal refresh tokens
 - Implements token generation, validation, rotation and token reuse detection
 - Uses an async Redis client.